shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/xandr-support-for-ads-txt-and-app-ads-txt.md

     `appnexus``.com, <publisher member ID>, DIRECT`

 > [!NOTE]
-> Sellers can find their member ID in Console by navigating to the **Monetization Dashboard** and looking for the ID at the bottom of the screen:
+> Sellers can find their member ID in Console by navigating to the **Monetization Dashboard** and looking for the ID at the bottom of the screen.
+(See below)
 >
-> Be sure to note that you need your member ID, not your publisher ID.
-> For further questions, please reach out to [Xandr Client Support](https://help.xandr.com).

 :::image type="content" source="media/publisher-direct-seats.png" alt-text="Screenshot that explains how sellers can find their member ID in console by navigating to the Monetization Dashboard and looking for the ID at the bottom of the screen.":::

+> [!NOTE]
+> > Be sure to note that you need your member ID, not your publisher ID.
+> > For further questions, please reach out to [Xandr Client Support](https://help.xandr.com).

 5. For publishers working with partners who have Xandr seats, create lines that look like this, with one partner per line: